homeaway/datapull/manual-tests/filesystem_dataset_with_uuids_to_mongodb/README.md

     1. Authentication
         1. User Name: mongoadmin
         1. Password: secret
-1. Using Robo3T, confirm that
+1. Using Robo3T, assert that
     1. There exists a database named `testdb`
     1. There exists a collection named `testcollection` within `testdb`
-    1. The collection `testcollection` has documents that include a UUID field uuidfield with valud UUID values
+    1. The collection `testcollection` has documents that include a UUID field `uuidfield` with valid UUID values
-1. If the previous step is confirmed, then this test is successful; else the test has failed.
-Please report the failure to the DataPull project team.
+1. If the previous step is asserted, then this test is successful; else the test has failed.
+On failure, please report the failure to the DataPull project team.

 ### Cleanup
 In terminal, run